Nanoonga/chtml-masonry/README.md

 **The Masonry layout** (also known as the Pinterest layout) is a matrix of semi-regular elements separated by a constant margin, like bricks in a wall, but rotated 90 degrees so that it grows from the top down as new elements are added.

-These listings demonstrate the Computed HTML model by using it as a runtime for the Masonry layout algorithm under development.
+These listings demonstrate the Computed HTML model by using it as a runtime for the Masonry layout algorithm below.

 ## Features

 * Time to Interactive: instant (< 500 ms)
 * Infinite scroll
-* Supports high density (Retina/4K UHD) displays
+* Supports UHD 4K and Retina displays
 * Responsive from 200 to 2000 pixels viewport width